History of Ramsgate: Georgian and Regency Ramsgate

-Officially, the Ramsgate season ran from August to October.
-But many regular visitors like Samuel Taylor Coleridge preferred to sojourn in late Autumn.
+Officially, the Ramsgate season ran from August to October but many regular visitors like Samuel Taylor Coleridge preferred to sojourn in late Autumn.
 Mainly, as a matter of economy.
-A house on Nelson or Wellington crescent could command a rent of £16 a month – five or six times more than a gentleman would expect to pay for an equivalent family residence in London.
-But by November, Coleridge could take a room on the cliff for 10s 6d a week and dine out on his table talk.
+A house on Nelson or Wellington Crescent could command a rent of £16 a month – five or six times more than a gentleman would expect to pay for an equivalent family residence in London but by November, Coleridge could take a room on the cliff for 10s 6d a week and dine out on his table talk.

 In its heyday as a fashionable watering place, Ramsgate attracted both new money and old.
 Two of the richest men in the kingdom, Sir William Curtis and Moses Montefiore had large establishments on West Cliff and East Cliff respectively.
 While down in the town, you might find the Prime Minister, Lord Liverpool strolling along the pier, arm in arm, with his Foreign Secretary, George Canning.
 Or you could share a warm seawater tub with the Marquess of Wellesley or the Duke of Clarence at Dyason's Baths.
 Or you could just watch the “Heir Presumptive” enjoying a donkey ride on the beach.

 Princess Victoria first came to Ramsgate in 1823 when she was only four years old and was a regular visitor throughout her childhood, staying at Albion House and Townley House on Chatham Street.
 Such holidays provided the young princess with some respite from her bleak and over-regimented upbringing.
 So even as Queen, Victoria always loved the town and cherished fond memories of the seaside, where she was occasionally allowed to play in the sands with her dog or briefly mix with other children.

-But ironically, Victoria's reign brought to an end Ramsgate's status as a stylish holiday resort.
-As medicine progressed, the benefits of seawater were discounted.
-And with the boom in railways, a host of other locations were suddenly within easy and comfortable reach of London.
+Ironically, Victoria's reign brought to an end Ramsgate's status as a stylish holiday resort.
+As medicine progressed, the benefits of seawater were discounted and with the boom in railways, a host of other locations were suddenly within easy and comfortable reach of London.
 Instead of taking the waters, new fashions emerged among the rich and wealthy – like the country weekend, or a day at the races or a week at the tables.
 While Royalty now preferred the French Riviera to the North Sea coast.

 Rents fell and Ramsgate gently declined throughout Victoria's reign.
 The focus of the town's economy switched to fishing and more everyday tourism.
 Even the town's harbour was supplanted when Dover built the Western Docks in 1848.
 So, the last sight on embarkation from Britain was no longer the White Cliffs of Ramsgate, but the White Cliffs of Dover.